Preparing your application

 - How do I submit my application?

 Your application, along with any other councils within your OPE partnership area, will be collated by the OPE Partnership and submitted by the accountable body for the partnership.
-Individual councils will be required to complete the application form and technical annex for their specific project, which the relevant OPE partnership to collate
+Individual councils will be required to complete the application form and technical annex for their specific project and submit to their OPE partnership, who will then complete the basic details form on behalf of the partnerships and submit the application

 - What is the deadline for applications?

-Applications for the first assessment point of BLRF2 funding must be received from the lead council for the OPE partnership to email@example.com by 23.59 19 August 2022.
+Applications for the second round of BLRF2 funding must be received from the OPE partnership lead council to firstname.lastname@example.org by 23:59 on 31 March 2023.
 Late or incomplete applications will not be accepted.

 - When will the funding awards be announced?

-Funding announcements for the first assessment point of BLRF2 are expected to be made in Autumn 2022.
-BLRF2 grants (capital) are paid under the Housing Grants, Construction and Regeneration Act 1996, s.126 (Grant paid with the consent of Her Majesty’s Treasury) and are awarded directly to the council in which the project sits.
+Funding announcements for the first assessment point of BLRF2 are expected to be made in Summer 2023.
+BLRF2 grants (capital) are paid under the Housing Grants, Construction and Regeneration Act 1996, s.126 (Grant paid with the consent of His Majesty’s Treasury) and are awarded directly to the council in which the project sits.

-- What are reasonable changes to a project and what justification would there be for them to be disregarded when identifying a variability gap ?
+- What are reasonable changes to a project and what justification would there be for them to be disregarded when identifying a viability gap?

 - Is there a deadline for delivery of housing following the release of land?

-- The project timings must ensure contracts for BLRF2 funded activity are able to be signed within the current financial year.
+The project timings must ensure contracts for BLRF2 Round 2 funded activity are able to be signed by 31 March 2024 and evidence returned to OPE by 12 April 2024.

-- There is no deadline for delivery of housing following the release of land, but ideally house-building should be complete within two years of the land being released.
+There is no deadline for delivery of housing following the release of land, but ideally house-building should be complete within 2 years of the land being released.

 - What happens if my project faces delays?